 The Company uses derivative instruments to manage its foreign currency risk and interest rate risk.
 The Company does not use derivative instruments for speculative or trading purposes.
-All derivative instruments are recorded at fair value and included in other assets or other liabilities on a gross basis on the balance sheet.
+All derivative instruments are recorded at fair value and included in other assets or accrued and other liabilities on a gross basis on the Company's consolidated balance sheet.
 The accounting for changes in fair value of derivatives depends upon whether or not the Company has elected to designate the derivative in a hedging relationship and the derivative qualifies for hedge accounting.
 The Company has economic hedges that have not been designated for hedge accounting.

-Changes in fair value of derivatives not designated as accounting hedges are recorded in the statement of operations in other gain (loss), net.
+Changes in fair value of derivatives not designated as accounting hedges are recorded in the consolidated statements of operations in other gain (loss), net.